Santa Monica, California: Public library system

 The Santa Monica Public Library consists of a Main Library in the downtown area, plus four neighborhood branches: Fairview, Montana Avenue, Ocean Park, and Pico Boulevard.

 Sports

-The men's and women's marathon ran through parts of Santa Monica during the 1984 Summer Olympics.
 The Santa Monica Track Club has many prominent track athletes, including many Olympic gold medalists.
 Santa Monica is the home to Southern California Aquatics, which was founded by Olympic swimmer Clay Evans and Bonnie Adair.
 Santa Monica is also home to the Santa Monica Rugby Club, a semi-professional team that competes in the Pacific Rugby Premiership, the highest-level rugby union club competition in the United States.

+1984 & 2028 Summer Olympics

+The men's and women's marathon ran through parts of Santa Monica during the 1984 Summer Olympics.

-During the 2028 Summer Olympics, Santa Monica will host beach volleyball and surfing.
+During the 2028 Summer Olympics, Santa Monica will host athletics (marathon), triathlon, and road cycling.

 Parks and recreation

 Palisades Park stretches out along the crumbling bluffs overlooking the Pacific and is a favorite walking area to view the ocean.
 It includes public art, a totem pole, camera obscura, benches, picnic areas, pétanque courts, and restrooms.